Fort Drum (Philippines): Planning and design

 The Board of Fortifications chaired by William H. Taft recommended that key harbors of territories acquired by the United States after the Spanish–American War be fortified.
 Consequently, the rocky El Fraile Island was fortified and incorporated into the harbor defenses of Manila and Subic Bays.

 Initially, Fort Drum was planned as a mine control and casemate station.
-However, due to inadequate defences in the area, a plan was devised to level the island, and then build a concrete structure on top of it armed with four 12 in guns in twin mounts.
-This was submitted to the War Department, which decided to change the 12 in guns to 14 in guns mounted in twin armoured turrets.
+However, due to inadequate defences in the area, a plan was devised to level the island, and then build a concrete structure on top, armed with four 12 in guns on twin mounts.
+This was submitted to the War Department, and they decided to change the 12 in guns to 14 in guns mounted in twin armoured turrets.

 The forward turret, with a traverse of 230°, was mounted on the forward portion of the upper deck, which was 9 ft below the top deck; the rear turret, with a full 360° traverse, was mounted on the top deck.
 The guns of both turrets were capable of 15° elevation, giving them a range of 19200 yd.
 Secondary armament was provided by two pairs of 6 in guns mounted in armoured casemates on either side of the main structure.
 There were two 3 in mobile AA guns on "spider" mounts for anti-aircraft defense, probably the 3-inch Gun M1918 and probably added circa 1918.

 Overhead protection of the fort was provided by a 20 ft thick steel-reinforced concrete deck.
 The exterior walls ranged between approximately 25 to 36 ft thick, making it virtually impregnable to enemy naval attack.